astronomer/astro-provider-anyscale/docs/index.rst

 Operators
 ~~~~~~~~~
 - **SubmitAnyscaleJob**: This operator submits a job to Anyscale.
-It takes configuration parameters for the job, such as the entry point, build ID, and compute configuration.
+It takes configuration parameters for the job, such as the entrypoint, image URI, and compute configuration.
 The operator uses ``AnyscaleHook`` to handle the submission process.
 - **RolloutAnyscaleService**: Similar to the job submission operator, this operator is designed to manage services on Anyscale.
 It can be used to deploy new services or update existing ones, leveraging ``AnyscaleHook`` for all interactions with the Anyscale API.

 Triggers